wavefrontHQ/docs/pages/doc/logging_overview.md

 ## View Logs and Troubleshoot

 When logs have started flowing into your Wavefront instance, you can:
-* View your logs on the Log Browser
+* Go to the Log Browser directly to view and explore logs.
 * Drill into the Log Browser from charts, alerts, application map, and the Traces Browser.

 ![diagram shows all the UIs that link to logs. they are explained in this section.](images/logging_all_ui.png)

 ### Examine Logs in the Log Browser

-You can examine logs that were sent to Tanzu Observability on the [Log Browser](logging_log_browser.html).
-You can:
+You can examine logs that were sent to Tanzu Observability on the [Log Browser](logging_log_browser.html):

-* See logs for the time range set for your Wavefront instance (7, 15, or 30 days)
+* See logs for the time range set for your Wavefront instance (7, 15, or 30 days).
 * Filter logs using application, service, source or other tags.
 * Search for logs that have a messages containing a specific word(s), for example, ERROR.
-* See the total number of logs that are there for a specific time using the chart at the top of the Log Browser and identify hotspots.
+* In the chart at the top of the Log Browser, see the total number of logs for each time bucket, zoom in, and identify hotspots.
 * Group logs using tags.
 * Share the Log Browser data you see with other users that have the required permissions.